Difference Between Frog and Toad

 What is Toad?

-Toads also belong to the order of Anura, and they are the member of Bufonidae.
+Toads also belong to the order Anura, and they are members of Bufonidae.

 It is believed that Bufoniade originated in South America when there was a breakup of Gondwana some 70-90 million years ago in the Late Cretaceous period.

-Toads are usually toothless and have a pair of glands at the back of heads called parotid glands.
+Toads are toothless and have a pair of glands at the back of their heads called parotid glands.
 These glands, when excreted, release poison, causing different effects.

-570 species of the Bufoniade family has been found, which belong to 52 genera.
-Common toad or European toads can be found in almost every part of Europe, North-west Africa and north-Asia except in Ireland, Iceland and the Mediterranean.
+570 species of the Bufoniade family have been found, which belong to 52 genera.
+Common toads or European toads can be found in almost every part of Europe, North-west Africa, and North-Asia except in Ireland, Iceland, and the Mediterranean.

 toad